hamstah/awstools/kms/env/README.md

 ## Features

-* Scans environment variables with the prefix `--kms-prefix`, `--ssm-prefix` or `--secrets-manager-prefix`, fetches and decrypts the values then injects them into the environment of the sub command to run.
+* Scans environment variables with the key prefixes `--kms-prefix`, `--ssm-prefix` or `--secrets-manager-prefix`, fetches and decrypts the values then injects them into the environment of the sub command to run.
+* Scans environment variable values with the prefix `kms://`, `ssm://`, `secrets-manager://` or `file://`.
 * KMS values should be base64 encoded in the value of the variable
 * SSM values should be the path to the parameter store parameter.
 If the path ends in `/*` it will fetch the values under that path (non-recursively) and prefix them with the original env var.
 If the name is prefix with an extra `_`. no prefix is used
 * Secret manager values should be the name of the secret.
 It supports JSON encoded values in either SecretString or SecretBinary and will fetch the AWSCURRENT version by default (override with `--secrets-manager-version-stage`).
-If JSON keys are upper cased and prefixed with the name of the environment variable excluding the prefix.
-To not include the prefix, use an extra `_` after the prefix.
+JSON keys are upper cased and prefixed with the name of the environment variable excluding the prefix.
+To not include the prefix, use an extra `_` before the variable name, for example `SSM__A=` or `_A=ssm://...`.

 ## Examples

+All sources except `file://` are supported as both key prefixes (`KMS_A`) or value prefixes (`A=kms://...`).

 ### KMS

 ```
+# key prefix
 export KMS_A=<base64>

+# value prefix
+export A=kms://<base54>

 kms-env program
 ```